POETSII/tinsel/doc/Architecture.md

 inline void tinselUartTryPut(uint8_t x);
 ```

-On power-up, each tinsel core is running a [boot
+On power-up, only a single tinsel thread (with id 0) on each core is
-loader](/apps/boot/boot.c).
-When the boot loader is running, the
+active and running a [boot loader](/apps/boot/boot.c).
+When the boot
-HostLink API allows the following methods for booting an application.
+loader is running, the HostLink API supports the following methods.
-When the boot loader is not running, these methods lead to undefined
-behaviour.

 ```cpp
 // Load application code and data onto the mesh